It’s common for styles to ebb-and-flow in popularity over time, and right now, mid-century modern is definitely having its moment of revival!

 - Natural Materials – MCM uses a mixture of traditional and non-traditional materials, but most often you’ll see this type of furniture built and constructed using natural wood

 - Tapered Legs – As Chloe mentions in the video below, a defining feature of MCM is tapered legs on tables and chairs.
-DIY TIP: Add tapered legs to your desks, coffee tables, dressers, or chairs to incorporate a fast touch of mid-century modern to just about anything by!
+DIY TIP: Add tapered legs to your desks, coffee tables, dressers, or chairs to incorporate a fast touch of mid-century modern to just about anything!

 - Colours: Mid-century modern furniture tends to have more neutral colour schemes.
 But the overall design is typically accented with bold, bright statement colours.
 Solid colours over patterns are most common.

-- Durability: The craftsmanship associated with authentic MCM pieces is beautiful and intricate; often chairs will be held together entirely with wood!
+- Durability: The craftsmanship associated with authentic MCM pieces is beautiful and intricate; chairs are often held together entirely with wood!